braxtonliu/CSE-6242-Data-and-Visual-Analytics/README.md

-## development environment requirement
+## Development Environment Requirement
-1. make sure you already installed python3.11 and anaconda in your development environment
+1. make sure you already installed python 3.11 and anaconda in your development environment

 ## Getting Started